ServiceNow Implementation for Flawless ServiceNow Upgrade

 Preparation for a ServiceNow upgrade

-Every team responsible for the ServiceNow upgrade should analyze the new version's release notes on ServiceNow's website.
+Check ServiceNow version as every team responsible for the ServiceNow upgrade should analyze the new version's release notes on ServiceNow's website.
 Release notes include information about the improved features offered by ServiceNow and allow you to familiarize yourself with the ServiceNow elements affected most by the upgrade.

 After the analysis, it's worth thinking about: